protocolbuffers/protobuf/benchmarks/README.md

 The first command installs `protoc-gen-go` into the `bin` directory in your local `GOPATH`.
 The second command adds the `bin` directory to your `PATH` so that `protoc` can locate the plugin later.

+### PHP
+PHP benchmark's requirement is the same as PHP protobuf's requirements.
+The benchmark will automaticly include PHP protobuf's src and build the c extension if required.

 ### Big data

 There's some optional big testing data which is not included in the directory